CSS Code (Advanced)

 To make the "short text" field the same width as the multiline text

-Add at the form level CSS to make the width 90% of the page (so it is responsive)
+The following sets the width of the fields to be 90% of the page (so it is responsive)

 #content .cellM { width:90% !important}